1989 expulsion of Turks from Bulgaria: Aftermath

-In addition to the general economic malaise, the "Big Excursion" itself contributed to popular economic hardship.
-Bulgarian Turks were themselves largely employed in the agricultural sector and the expulsions of the "Big Excursion" came about at the same time as the annual harvest.
-As a consequence of the "Excursion" and the generally poor situation, Bulgaria experienced poor harvests leading to food rationing throughout the country, including in Sofia.
+In addition to the general economic malaise, the Big Excursion contributed to popular economic hardship.
+Bulgarian Turks were largely employed in the agricultural sector in Bulgaria, and the expulsions occurred at the same time as the annual harvest.
+As a consequence of the Excursion and the generally poor situation, Bulgaria experienced poor harvests leading to food rationing throughout the country, including in Sofia.